Blessingdominic/SQLproject/README.md

 OR industry = '';
 ```

-Let's try to fill up the industries with null or blank values by checking out other rows of the same companies that are filled
+Let's populate the null/blank values in the industry column
 ```
 SELECT *
 FROM layoff_data1 t1